-Responsibilities of the DE
+Responsibilities of the Department

 - To offer orientation and training for visiting teachers.

-- To provide orientation and/or assistance in the acquisition of official documents (social security number, licensure, etc.)
+- To provide orientation and/or assistance in the acquisition of official documents (Social Security number, licensure, etc.)

-Responsibilities of the Local District or School
+Responsibilities of the Local District or Accredited Nonpublic School

 - To provide a contact person who is available to discuss personnel issues during the interview and selection process.